kilpkonn/msc-thesis/main.typ

 }
 ```

-In addition to `todo!()` holes `rust-analyzer` has concept of typed holes.
+In addition to `todo!()` macro holes `rust-analyzer` has a concept of typed holes as we described in @rust-analyzer.
-They are underscore characters at illegal positions, for example in rvalues.
-From term search perspective they work similarly to `todo!()` macros - term search needs to come up with a term of some type to fill them.
+From term search perspective they work in the same way as `todo!()` macros - term search needs to come up with a term of some type to fill them.
-#todo("what ra has before")

 The same example with typed holed instead of `todo!()` macros can be found in the snippet below:
 ```rs